Introducing Emergent Love

 There are several definitions and forms of love.
 For example, in the classic Greek texts and the mystic and Buddhist teachings.
 The most well-known ones are: Eros or erotic love; Philia or affectionate love; storge or familiar love; ludus or playful love; mania or obsessive love; pragma or enduring love, philautia or self-love and agape or selfless love.
 As you can observe, we all might experience one form of these or the other with different people in our lives and even with the same people over time.
 In my work, I get to see how these different definitions of love are understood by real life individuals who perceive themselves to be in love or out of it.

-When I ask my couples what they mean by referring to ‘loving’ their partners, or being in love with them, they are mostly puzzled.
+When I ask my couples what they mean by referring to ‘loving’ their partners, or being in love with them, they are often perplexed.
 At best, they give an amalgamate of all of the above to describe their feelings.
 You can only imagine the confusion that it creates for themselves and their partners.
-I came to observe that love in our society is a scapegoat, an excuse, confused and confusing, over-rated, misunderstood and undernourished.
+I came to observe that love in our society can be a scapegoat, an excuse, confusing, over-rated, misunderstood and undernourished.